-The W1209 Temperature Controller is an incredible low cost yet highly functional thermostat controller.
+The W1209 Temperature Controller is an incredibly low cost yet highly functional thermostat controller.
 With this module, you can intelligently control power to most electrical devices based on the temperature sensed by the included high accuracy NTC temperature sensor.
-Although this module conatins an embedded microcontroller, it does not require any programming knowledge.
+Although this module contains an embedded microcontroller, it does not require any programming knowledge.
 Three tactile switches allow for configuring various parameters, including on & off trigger temperatures.
 The onboard relay can switch up to a maximum of 240V AC at 5A or 14V DC at 10A.
 The module displays the current temperature in degrees Centigrade via its three digit seven segment display and the current relay state by an onboard LED.

 Specifications Of W1209 Temperature Controller:-

 - Temperature Control Range: -50 ~ 110 C

 - Resolution at -9.9 to 99.9: 0.1 C

 - Resolution at all other temperatures: 1 C

 - Measurement Accuracy: 0.1 C